clarashong/The-Rat-Race/README.md

 ## Description

 This group project is a roguelike game.
 Players play as our hero, a rat, trying to get through a enemy-filled hotel in order to reach the Chosen Cheese!
 The challenge of the project was to use a grid-based system for the game, which was implemented into the floor generation and obstacle mapping.
-The game was also practice of Java programming and object oriented programming.
+The game was also practice of Java and object-oriented programming.

 ## Installation

-In order for the game to be able to choose the solution word, users must have Greenfoot installed.
+In order to run the game, users must have Greenfoot installed.
 Greenfoot can be installed at:
 [https://www.greenfoot.org/download](https://www.greenfoot.org/download)
 \